royalapplications/docs/src/products/royalts/reference/options.md

 If checked, Royal TS will not allow you to drag a tab out of the tab bar to create an external window.

+#### Remove tabs while connections are external or fullscreen

+If checked, Royal TS removes a connection tab while its session is external or fullscreen without disconnecting it.
+Re-embedding recreates and selects the tab, restoring its previous tab group and position when possible.
+The option is off by default and applies immediately to sessions that are already external or fullscreen.

+The **Windows** dropdown in the **Tabs** group on the **View** ribbon tab lists external and fullscreen connection windows regardless of this option.
+Tabs dragged into external tab hosting windows are unaffected.

 ### Tasks and Credentials

 #### Tasks